-- A. Recreation providers should ensure the rehabilitation and renovation of existing outdoor facilities and related infrastructure. - B. Public, private and non-profit entities should work with community leaders and stakeholders to provide community service projects for high schoolers with an environmental focus. - C. Public agencies should foster and grow partnerships with user-groups and other non-profits to maintain and preserve opportunities and resources. - D. Federal land managers should partner with outfitters and guides to assist in maintaining motorized and non-motorized trails.
+- A. Recreation providers should ensure the rehabilitation and renovation of existing outdoor facilities and related infrastructure. - B. Public, private and non-profit entities should work with community leaders and stakeholders to provide community service projects for high schoolers with an environmental focus. - C. Public agencies should foster and grow partnerships with user-groups and other non-profits to maintain and preserve opportunities and resources. - D. Federal land managers should partner with outfitters and guides to assist in maintaining motorized and non-motorized trails. - E. Public agencies should determine and promote the economic impact of the outdoor recreation opportunities they provide. - F. Recreation providers should seek new ways to recruit, train and retain the next generation of outdoor recreation leaders. - G. Public agencies should seek new funding opportunities through partnerships and sponsorships to improve funding for programs and facilities. - H. Recreation providers should seek opportunities to partner with state and county health departments and health-based companies to promote the physical and mental benefits of outdoor recreation. - I. Public land managers should work with service organizations that employ young adults and teenagers to maintain and improve outdoor recreation facilities and resources.

-- E. Public agencies should determine and promote the economic impact of the outdoor recreation opportunities they provide. - F. Recreation providers should seek new ways to recruit, train and retain the next generation of outdoor recreation leaders. - G. Public agencies should seek new funding opportunities through partnerships and sponsorships to improve funding for programs and facilities. - H. Recreation providers should seek opportunities to partner with state and county health departments and health-based companies to promote the physical and mental benefits of outdoor recreation. - I. Public land managers should work with service organizations that employ young adults and teenagers to maintain and improve outdoor recreation facilities and resources. - J. Public agencies should use interpretation including both personal presentations and nonpersonal media to inspire stewardship of our natural, cultural and historic resources. - K. The Idaho Department of Fish and Game (IDFG), along with the U.S. Fish and Wildlife Service, is the primary state partner for stewardship of the Idaho's fish and wildlife, including the protection of sensitive habitats, such as winter rangers and migration corridors.
-IDPR will work with IDFG to protect habitat and balance impacts of outdoor recreation on wildlife. - L. IDPR will work with the IDFG, the Idaho Department of Lands, and state and local law enforcement to train offers to better enforce trespassing and other undesirable use of Idaho's backcountry, particularly with regard to private property.
-Helping users to understand responsible use and aiding law enforcement in curbing irresponsible behavior will benefit Idahoans.
+J. Public agencies should use interpretation including both personal presentations and non-personal media to inspire stewardship of our natural, cultural and historic resources.